 7. Cynthia Yao

 I’m a huge kid at heart and adore the Ann Arbor Hands-On Museum, whose existence and excellence are due to the vision of Cynthia Yao.
 The museum has received international recognition and housed acclaimed exhibits.
-Yao was the first Asian American woman to create a hands-on science center in the United States, and her museum expertise is sought across the United States, Europe and Asia.
+Yao was the first Asian American woman to create a hands-on science center in the United States, and her museum expertise is sought across the United States, Europe, and Asia.

 8. Cora Reynolds Anderson

-Cora Reynolds Anderson was the first woman and only Native American elected to Michigan House of Representatives.
+Cora Reynolds Anderson was the first woman and only Native American elected to the Michigan House of Representatives.
 She accomplished this only four short years after women received the right to vote.
 As a state representative, she worked towards improved health care, especially in the fight against tuberculosis.
 A building bearing her name houses the state representative offices to this day.

 9. Clarissa M. Young